How to Turn a Blog Poll Into a Living Data Source

 Break inertia by sharing the post with the poll as the hook, embedding the question in your newsletter, having your team vote honestly, or posting it in relevant communities.

-You're not manufacturing data.
-You're getting past zero so the results themselves become the draw.
+Honest early votes just get you past zero, so the results themselves become the draw.

-At this point, you've done what most tutorials teach.
-You've built 10% of the value.
+At this point, you have done what the standard poll advice covers.
+You have built 10% of the value.

 The Spike-and-Flatline Pattern